-According to Gartner, QRadar is well suited for the medium and large companies that need core SIEM functionality, and also for those who are in search of finding a Unified platform which can manage all kinds of security and operational intelligence.
+According to Gartner, QRadar is well suited for the medium and large companies that need core SIEM functionality, and also for those who are in search of finding a Unified platform that can manage all kinds of security and operational intelligence.

-Splunk is equipped with the advanced features which enable its customers to leverage its analytics potentiality to the maximum extent.
+Splunk is equipped with advanced features which enable its customers to leverage its analytics potentiality to the maximum extent.
 Splunk has a wide range of partners who provide different services, and different apps are available through the Splunkbase app store.

 Gartner stated that there are still a few setbacks associated with Splunk.
 Its clients are dissatisfied with the licencing model and implementation cost.
-It mainly concentrates in Core SIEM capabilities and has taken no steps to detect the specific advanced threat detection solutions.
+It mainly concentrates on Core SIEM capabilities and has taken no steps to detect the specific advanced threat detection solutions.

 Investing in improving the security of an organization is essential for its growth and development in the long run.
 Data breaches cause huge damage to organizations in terms of money and reputation.
 Proper research can give you the information of both IBM QRadar and Splunk then you can select one which suits your needs better.